COVID: What has India learned from the second wave? | DW | 16.06.2021

-Experts fear that amid a slow vaccination drive and easing restrictions, the appearance of new variants could spur a devastating third wave.
-The country is still strugglng with a severe shortage in medical supplies.
+Experts fear that, amid a slow vaccination drive and easing restrictions, the appearance of new variants could spur a devastating third wave.
+The country is still struggling with a severe shortage in medical supplies.

-Despite a decrease in the number of new coronavirus cases and easing of restrictions in India, experts are warning that the country still has a long way to go to effectively prevent the spread of the virus.
+Despite a decrease in the number of new COVID-19 cases and the easing of restrictions in India, experts are warning that the country still has a long way to go to effectively prevent the spread of the coronavirus.

 In response to the devastation seen in April and May, many states have started expanding their health infrastructure to ensure availability of essential equipment, drugs and ICU beds.